Slashdot Asks: Are Remote Software Teams More Productive?

 You're fired because the team lead ignored all your pull requests on the company GitHub when you didn't follow our coding style as you were told when you were sent an email with a link to our wiki.

-If you want the best, you enable remote employees (Score:2)
+If you want the best, you enable remote employees (Score:3)

 Many of the folks who have a track record of getting stuff done in their field (especially open source projects) know their value and often don't feel like they have to relocate to command what they're worth.
 And I think that's the way it ought to be.

 It's nice when you can have teams gathered in a single place, but I certainly wouldn't "not hire" a rockstar simply because they couldn't/wouldn't relocate to some arbitrary location that the company wanted.
-Hire the best talent you can afford and don't stres
+Hire the best talent you can afford and don't stress about where they live.

 Wasting time on fiddly shit (rant) (Score:1)